27 Epic Things to Do in Belize: The Ultimate Belize Bucket List

 Click here to find more amazing deals on accommodations in Caye Caulker!

-13. Experience Garifuna Culture in Hopkins Village
+13. Experience Garifuna Culture in Hopkins

-Known as the friendliest seaside village in Belize, Hopkins is easily my favorite place to stay in the entire country!
+Known as the friendliest seaside village in Belize, Hopkins is my favorite place to stay in the entire country!

-While the beaches are not the best ever, Hopkins is the perfect place to visit if you want to live slowly, and experience the amazing Garifuna people, their rich culture, and rustic village vibes.
+Hopkins is the perfect place to visit if you want to live slowly, and experience the amazing Garifuna people, their rich culture, and rustic village vibes.
 The local food is also fantastic.

 One of my favorite memories in Hopkins was going on a fishing trip with a local man named Patrick.
 (Everyone knows him, just ask around if you want to go fishing!
 You’ll probably find him in the marina.)
 We caught a few fish, and that night, the caretaker of our rental home, Marta, offered to cook us a feast of local dishes, including fresh fish.
 Amazing.
-The warm locals and their food are what make Hopkins the best destination in the country – in my opinion!
+The warm locals and their food make Hopkins the best destination in the country – in my opinion!

 Click here for more amazing deals on Hopkins Village accommodations!

 With its diverse mix of locals, Placencia is perfect for anyone looking to immerse themselves in a vibrant mix of pan-Belizean, Garifuna, Creole, and international cultures.
+Placencia is also an amazing jumping-off point for exploring nearby cayes.

 Click here to find more amazing deals on Placencia accommodation!